-Now, the path $P_{2A_i}$ needs space at least $A_i$ in every representation.
+Now, the path $P_{2A_i}$ needs space at least $A_i$ in every representation since it has an independent set of the size $A_i$.
 The representations of the paths may not overlap and the space in each gap is less than $M+1$, hence the sum of all $A_i$'s in each part is at most $M$.
 Since the total sum of $A_i$'s is exactly $kM$, the sum in each part has to be $M$.
 Thus the obtained partition solves the \partition\ problem.

 Conversely, every solution of \partition\ can be realized in this way. \end{proof}